 A Major Release includes significant new features and/or breaking changes.
 A Minor Release includes new features over a Major Release.
-For both Major and Minor Releases the Specification Team must engage in at least one Progress Review and a Release Review.
+For both Major and Minor Releases the Specification Team must engage in at least one successful Progress Review and a successful Release Review.

-A Specification Project's first Release is a Major Release.
+A Specification Project's first Release must be a Major or Minor Release.